Jzhyang1/Monomer/Syntax.md

 ### char

+Char literals are denoted by a character enclosed by single quotes (`'.'`).
+These are numbers corresponding to the ASCII/

 ### string

 Strings are a collection of characters that form any length of symbols or words that are taken as-is.
 Strings are contained by quotation marks (`"..."`).